The story of Prohibition in Indiana is fascinating.

 Celebrations were held.
-Famous evangelist Billy Sunday visited the state.
+Famous preacher Billy Sunday visited the state.
 He preached that Prohibition would save many people from Hell.

 Bootlegging was widespread.
 The legislature responded by passing the Wright Bone Dry Bill in 1925.
 This law greatly increased penalties for possessing bootleg alcohol.
 It was “one of the most repressive” laws ever passed in the state.
-However, enforcing the controversial law remained quite difficult.
+But enforcing the law was quite hard.

 Prohibition led to the spread of speakeasies.
-Their operation required that law enforcement officials, and sometimes entire law departments, be bribed.
+(See Blind Pig, Blind Tiger, and Striped Pig.)
+Their operation required that police, and sometimes entire law departments, be bribed.
 Payoffs were simply a cost of doing illegal business.

 With the decline in public morality, respect for the law decreased.
 In 1928, the Indiana Bureau of Statistics reported that the murder rate had gone up in the state.
-It expressed concern over problems caused by Prohibition including “fast living by young people.”
+It expressed concern over problems caused by Prohibition.
+That included “fast living by young people.”

-Crime was putting an additional burden on Indiana taxpayers.
+Crime put an added burden on the state taxpayers.
 But Prohibition deprived the state of much-needed taxes on alcohol.

 Prohibition in Indiana, as elsewhere, was a disaster.
-The state repealed the ineffective Wright Bone Dry in 1933.
+The state repealed the Wright Bone Dry in 1933.
 It did so by large majorities in both the House and Senate.
-A few months later, Indiana ratified the repeal of National Prohibition.
+A few months later, the ratified Repeal.

-The Prohibition Party chose to hunker down in Indiana.
-It located its national headquarters in Winona Lake for four decades after Repeal.
+The Prohibition Party chose to hunker down in the state.
+It had its national headquarters in Winona Lake.
+It so for four decades after Repeal.
 It also held its national convention in the state for many years.

-Carmichael, M. and Feightner, H. A History of Alcohol and Politics in Indiana.
+- Carmichael, M. and Feightner, H. A History of Alcohol and Politics in IN.

-Roth, G. The King of the Indiana Bootleggers.
+- Roth, G. The King of the IN Bootleggers.